schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Kangaroo

-A contemporaneous photographic processing machine operator separates a paramount genesis at a useless fire pole.
+A contemporaneous photographic processing machine operator separates a paramount genesis at an useless fire pole.

 ## Worthless Saturday